Saurabhds24/Saurabhds24/README.md

-- 👋 Hi, I’m @Saurabhds24
+- 👋 Hi, I’m Mr.Saurabh P Salvi.
-- 👀 I’m interested in data science
+- 👀 I’m interested in data science projects

 - 🌱 I’m currently learning data analytics
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me at 24saurabh93@gmail.com